 My point is here, you have to spend a little more money for better quality and performance with most baby gear – strollers in particular.
 I’ve been strolling around with the Baby Jogger City Mini GT Double stroller for a month or so now and I think stroller is well worth the money.
 This stroller has everything I love about the single City Mini GT, with the option to carry two kids, for a couple hundred more than the single version.

 My daughters are 21 months old and five years old and this stroller has truly met our daily stroller needs.
 We use it for shopping, for exercising, on trail walks, at theme park or carnivals, and more.
+I even use it for walking my Bengal cat on a harness sometimes.
+If you are interested in what is required to walk a Bengal cat, you can check out this article by Kitty Cat Reviews.
 I wouldn’t consider the double to be good for travel, though.

 I prefer a lightweight stroller for travel; one that is easy to get through security and easy to fold up at the bottom of the jet bridge.
 The City Mini GT Double is narrow, but still bulkier than the strollers I like to travel with.